All the news stories from April 2019

 A sell-out crowd of 4,850 (with around 800 from Wycombe) saw a dramtic start to proceedings when Ryan Allsop rushed out of his goal to clatter James Hanson and concede a penalty after just 8 minutes.
 But there was a reprieve for Wanderers when Allsop (after a lengthy delay for treatment) dived to his left to save the resulting spot-kick from Joe Pigott, before the rebound was scrambled away.
 Wycombe then went close through an Adam El-Abd header on 22 minutes, while four minutes later Jason McCarthy's curling free-kick was parried away by Aaron Ramsdale in the home goal.

 Victory for Wycombe would have guaranteed safety but the home side were desperate too and they broke the deadlock against the run of play on 38 minutes when a corner from the right was floated to the far post where Piggot headed home.
 It was kick in the teeth for Wanderers but they responded after the break when Alex Samuel tucked the ball home at the near post from Jason McCarthy's cross from the right.
 Moments later Samuel came within inches of putting Wycombe ahead - sending a close-range header against the cross-bar as the home side started to wobble.

-But it was ? side who grabbed a crucial winner on 53 minutes when a low ball in from the left was scrabbled home from inside the six-yard box by Piggot.
+But it was The Dons who grabbed a crucial winner on 53 minutes when a low ball in from the left was scrabbled home from inside the six-yard box by Piggot.
 News of scorelines elsewhere seemed to take the edge off the closing stages from a Wanderers point of view and while the home side were celebrating victory at the end and potential survival themselves, Wycombe were mighty relieved too and can now start to relax going into the final day of a topsy-turvey campaign.